-When it comes to Christian values, welcoming the stranger and treating them with dignity is Christ’s fundamental teaching.
+When it comes to Christian values, welcoming the stranger and treating them with dignity is Jesus‘ fundamental teaching.
 And as all the data show, it’s wise, too, because it brings concrete economic and social benefits to our country.
-Certainly immigration reform is needed.
-But because the system isn’t working is not a reason to vilify immigrants.
-As followers of Jesus Christ, it matters that reform cares for families and children, welcomes those fleeing danger, and treats the most vulnerable among us with dignity.
-We know this story because we know another child who was a refugee in a desert with his family, fleeing an authoritarian government, and He taught us to treat other refugees as if they were Him.
+While it’s true immigration reform is needed, because the system isn’t working is not a reason to vilify immigrants.
+As Christians, we care that reform cares for families and children, welcomes those fleeing danger, and treats the most vulnerable among us with dignity.
+We know this story because we know another child who was a refugee in a desert with his family, fleeing an authoritarian government, and he taught us to treat other refugees as if they were him.

-Most of us can hardly imagine how difficult life must be for someone to choose to flee their home, family, and community.
-Add to it, the US-Mexico border is the deadliest land route on record for migrants worldwide due in large part to the harsh desert conditions.
+Most of us cannot imagine how difficult life must be for someone to choose to flee their home, family, and community.
+Add to it the dangers of making their way across borders.
+The US-Mexico border is the deadliest land route on record for migrants worldwide due in large part to the harsh desert conditions.
+Then imagine arriving in a place with barely more than the clothes on your back, a language you don’t speak, a culture you don’t know, and a country who calls you a terrorist.

-Pope Francis says migrants “represent the suffering body of Christ when they are forced to leave their country, to face the risks and tribulations of a difficult journey, when they find no other way out.”
-They are “the face of Christ,” to whom the Church is to lovingly offer “relief and hope.”
-He also points out that immigration is not just a contemporary experience.
+Pope Francis said migrants “represent the suffering body of Christ when they are forced to leave their country, to face the risks and tribulations of a difficult journey, when they find no other way out.”
+They are “the face of Christ,” to whom the Church is to offer “relief and hope.”
+He also pointed out that immigration is our story.
 “The history of mankind is the history of migrations on every latitude; there is no people that has not known the migratory phenomenon.”

-Churches have a very long history of offering compassion and sanctuary.
+Churches have a long history of offering compassion and sanctuary.
 By the end of the 4th century under Roman rule, it was a religious practice for churches to provide safe sanctuary to poor and weak fugitives running from cruel punishments.
 That tradition continues today.
 Faith-based organizations will always provide care for migrants, refugees, and asylum seekers, including Christians escaping persecution for their beliefs.
-It is one of the surest signs that we are well-rooted in the teachings and love of our Lord and Savior.
+It is one of the surest signs that we are well-rooted in the teachings and love of Jesus.

 “Love your neighbor” means love your next door neighbor and protect them from the rest.
 Because the rest are violent, dirty, job-stealing criminals.
-They say immigration reform should have government agencies go city-by-city, turn neighbor against neighbor; conduct raids and round ups in homes, workplaces, and churches (yes—even churches.)
-Then separate families; lock people in mass internment camps; then deport them back no matter the dangers they’re trying to escape.
+They say immigration reform should have government agencies go city-by-city, turn neighbor against neighbor; conduct raids and round ups in homes, workplaces, and churches (yes, churches.)
+Then separate families; lock people in mass internment camps; then deport them no matter the dangers.

 The terrible truth is, the harder we make immigration, the more human trafficking cartels benefit, and the more people die in the dangerous conditions that lead them to our borders.
-And imagine a young Jesus locked up in a cage and separated from his parents.
-We certainly must not go back to those policies.
+Imagine a young Jesus locked up in a cage and separated from his parents.
+We certainly must not turn a blind eye to these policies.

-Proposals to raid houses of worship, turn neighbor against neighbor, mass deportations?
-These harsh policies violate the most fundamental Christian teachings, and do not provide the reforms we need.
-But they do accomplish their goal: provoke fear with false “facts” and grievously misleading information.
+Raiding schools and houses of worship, immigrant round ups, false imprisonment, mass deportations, turning neighbors and colleagues into snitches … These policies violate the most fundamental Christian teachings.
+They do not provide the reforms we need but they do accomplish their goal: provoke fear of “the other” with grievously misleading information.
 So let’s clear that up, and since the Biblical text doesn’t track that kind of data, we’ll leave the texts for a moment.

 “Immigration fuels the economy.”
-That’s what the George W. Bush institute says and economists agree.
+That’s what the George W. Bush Institute says and economists agree.
 “When immigrants enter the labor force, they increase the productive capacity of the economy and raise GDP.
 Their incomes rise, but so do those of natives.
 That’s the phenomenon dubbed the ‘immigration surplus’.”
 Contrary to popular propaganda, migrants don’t take our jobs because immigrants flow to “industries and areas where there is a relative need for workers—where bottlenecks or shortages might otherwise damp growth.”
-Need for workers will actually continue to grow as our nation’s population ages and leaves the workforce.
+Need for workers is going to grow as our nation’s population ages and leaves the workforce.

 As for those so-called “skyrocketing” crime rates, immigrants are “60% less likely to be incarcerated than the U.S.-born,” according to a comprehensive study by Stanford University and Northwestern University.
 In fact, “first-generation immigrants have not been more likely to be imprisoned than people born in the United States since 1880.”